Skip to main content

 Full course description for DNP Anesthesia Practicum V

-Students build on skills developed in practicum V to further develop integration of scientific and anesthetic principles.
-Proficient nurse anesthesia students apply scientific and anesthetic principles, evidence-based practice and safety & quality guidelines to psychomotor skills, critical thinking and decision-making.
-Students gain clinical experience in caring for the patient who is moribund and may present emergently, as well as the organ donor patient.
-(PS V, VE and VI).
-Competency Statement: Applies the principles and practice of nurse anesthesia care well enough to assess, plan, and implement an anesthetic care plan, at a proficient level, under some supervision of a licensed/certified anesthesia provider of the PS V, VE and VI patient.
+Students build on skills developed in practicum V to further develop integration of scientific and anesthetic principles. ¿Expert¿ nurse anesthesia students apply scientific and anesthetic principles, evidence-based practice and safety & quality guidelines to psychomotor skills, critical thinking and decision-making.
+The term reflects a student who synthesizes the anesthetic process using analytical judgment for all types of patients within the life span.
+Students gain clinical experience in caring for patients across the lifespan, special populations, and special procedures.

 Full course description for DNP Anesthesia Practicum VI